-Regardless of whether the victim chooses to report what happened to local police or to the campus discipline system, there is assistance available, such as:
+Regardless of whether the victim chooses to report what happened to local police or to the University discipline system, there is assistance available, such as:

-- Living accommodations assistance with a room change or obtaining campus housing. - Academic assistance address difficulties with classes - Transportation assistance to get to the hospital, the police, etc. - Counseling confidential services available on campus - Safety and Security 24-hour escort service on campus - No Contact/Communication Directive a University directive prohibiting direct or indirect contact between the victim and the Respondent when the Respondent is a student or employee. - Persona Non Grata (PNG) when the Respondent or the accused is not a student, he/she can be issued a PNG letter, limiting or prohibiting access to campus.
+- Academic assistance address difficulties with classes - Transportation assistance to get to the hospital, the police, etc. - Counseling confidential services available on campus - Safety and Security 24-hour escort service on campus - No Contact Order a University directive prohibiting direct or indirect contact between the victim and the Respondent when the Respondent is a student or employee. - Persona Non Grata (PNG) when the Respondent or the accused is not a student, he/she can be issued a PNG letter, limiting or prohibiting access to campus.

-To obtain any of the above assistance, the victim is encouraged to speak with the Dean of Students/Deputy Title IX Coordinator who will arrange the resources if requested and reasonably available.
-The Dean of Students can be reached at (973) 761-9076, or room 215, University Center.
-After hours and on weekends, the Dean can be contacted through Public Safety by calling 973-761-9300 - just provide your name and a number where you can be reached.
+To obtain any of the above assistance, the victim is encouraged to speak with the Associate Dean for Academic Affairs/Deputy Title IX Coordinator who will arrange the resources if requested and reasonably available.
+The Associate Dean can be reached at (973) 642-8707, or 3rd Floor, Rm.
+305.